Career Planning Services

 The GED® test is a battery of five tests administered at Downtown, North and South Campuses, and Cecil Center North, on a regularly scheduled basis to individuals who are at least 18 years of age (individuals who are 16 or 17 can test with an age waiver from the school board), out of school, citizens of the United States, resident aliens and Florida residents.
 The assessment is administered for a minimal fee by appointment.

 GED® and GED Testing Service® are registered trademarks of the American Council on Education (ACE).
 They may not be used or reproduced without the express written permission of ACE or GED Testing Service.
 The GED® and GED Testing Service® brands are administered by GED Testing Service LLC under license from the American Council on Education.

-Career Assessments are available at each campus, except Open Campus.
-Aptitude, interest and personality tests are available and can provide information useful to career decision making.
+Career and interest assessments are available at each campus and online.
+These assessments provide useful information to career decision making.
 Contact the campus career development center for further details.

 Keyboarding skill assessments of speed and precision are administered on an ongoing basis.